mohantechis/mohantechis/index.md

 <img src="images/seoul-bikes.jpeg?raw=true"/>

+<h4>Skills Used</h4><p>Python,Pandas,Sklearn, Linear Regression</p>
 - Used Linear Regression to predict the number of bikes rented in the city of Seoul
-- The data had quite a few categorical variables which were encoded for use in the model
+- The data had quite a few categorical variables which were dummied for use in the model
-- Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
+- Dummied categorical variables to numeric using Sklearn due to the presence of many string columns
 - Fit a multiple linear regression model with high prediction accuracy through iteration

 ***

 [Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).